BA MBB (Ch) FRCS, FRCS (Trauma & Orthopaedics), DPhil

 Fellow of Worcester College (Tutor for Graduate Entry Medical Studies).

-Executive Committee Member for the British Association for Surgery of the Knee, acting Chair of the BASK Research Committee.
+President of the British Association for Surgery of the Knee.
 Member of the UK National Joint Registry Steering Committee